 We all live in a rural area renowned for its natural beauty and we should encourage all to do what they can to preserve this for future generations.
-EV's alone will not alleviate climate change but it's a start and importantly it helps others make bigger steps.
+EV's alone will not alleviate climate change but it's a start and importantly it encourages others to make bigger steps.

-A BHPN information note /May '23
+A BHPN information note /Jan '25